rodimendes/rodimendes/README.md

 ### Hello everyone 👋

-- 🔭 I’m currently working on Data Analyst and Python Developer
+- 🔭 I’m currently working as Data Analyst and Python Developer
 - 🌱 I’m always trying to learn something new.
 Now it's time for SQL and NoSQL.
 - 😀 Being happy!